-The basic calculation method of inheritance tax is as follows:
+The basic calculation method of inheritance tax, which is applicable in the case of death on or after 1 January 2015, is as follows:

 - the tax base must be determined.
-The total value of the estate less debts incurred by the decedent, untaxable properties and costs incurred for the funeral plus gifts made within three years of death will be the tax base; - (ii) a deduction of ¥50 million (or ¥30 million in the case of death on or after 1 January 2015) as well as ¥10 million (or ¥6 million in the case of death on or after 1 January 2015) multiplied by the number of legal heirs will be applied to the tax base.
+The total value of the estate less debts incurred by the decedent, untaxable properties and costs incurred for the funeral plus gifts made within three years of death will be the tax base; - (ii) a deduction of ¥30 million and ¥6 million multiplied by the number of legal heirs will be applied to the tax base.
 Legal heirs in this case include illegitimate children and adopted children.
-However, there are certain restrictions on the number of adopted children who may be included in this calculation in order to prevent inheritance tax avoidance; - (iii) assuming that the tax base determined in (i) and (ii) above are divided among the legal heirs pursuant to the legal inheritance ratio provided in the Civil Code of Japan (see question 18), the total inheritance tax amount to be imposed is then calculated.
+However, there are certain restrictions on the number of adopted children who may be included in this calculation in order to prevent inheritance tax avoidance; - (iii) assuming that the tax base determined in (i) and (ii) above is divided among the legal heirs pursuant to the legal inheritance ratio provided in the Civil Code of Japan (see question 18), the total inheritance tax amount to be imposed is then calculated.
 The inheritance tax amount is allocated based on the actual assets acquired by each of the heirs and the testamentary donees.
-If the amount of the assets acquired by a certain legal heir is more (or less) than his or her legal inheritance ratio, then the inheritance tax to be imposed upon him or her will increase (or decrease) accordingly, although the total amount of the
+If the amount of the assets acquired by a certain legal heir is more (or less) than his or her legal inheritance ratio, then the inheritance tax to be imposed upon him or her will increase (or decrease) accordingly, although the total amount of the inheritance tax to be imposed upon all the legal heirs will, in principle, remain the same as where the division is faithful to each legal heir's legal inheritance ratio;

-- inheritance tax to be imposed upon all the legal heirs will, in principle, remain the same as where the division is faithful to each legal heir's legal inheritance ratio; - (iv) in calculating the inheritance tax amount, special deductions or exemptions are available.
+- (iv) in calculating the inheritance tax amount, special deductions or exemptions are available.
 In particular, the surviving spouse can be exempted if the amount of the assets he or she acquires is less than ¥160 million or the amount of the spouse's legal inheritance ratio.
-If gift tax has already been paid for gifts made within three years of death, such gift tax is creditable against the inheritance tax to be paid by such gift tax payer.
-On the other hand, a person who receives assets by inheritance or testament who is not a spouse or a first-degree family member (including an heir per stirpes set out in question 18 below) of the decedent will be liable for an additional 20 per cent of inheritance tax; and - (v) As stated above, inheritance tax is imposed upon each of the heirs and testamentary donees of a decedent.
+If gift tax has already been paid for gifts made within three years of death, such gift tax is creditable against the inheritance tax to be paid by the gift tax payer.
+On the other hand, a person who receives assets by inheritance or testament who is not a spouse or a first-degree family member (including an heir per stirpes set out in question 18 below) of the decedent will be liable for an additional 20 per cent of inheritance tax; and - (v) as stated above, inheritance tax is imposed upon each of the heirs and testamentary donees of a decedent.
 However, in the event that a certain heir or a testamentary donee does not pay the inheritance tax due, the other heirs and testamentary donees are severally and jointly liable to a certain extent.